rnichollx/quxlang/README.md

-# Rylang
+# QuxLang

-Rylang is a systems programming language.
+QuxLang is a systems programming language.
 It's intended as an improvement over C++ for certain uses.

 It is still in active development and is not "usable" yet.